cubed-guy/Architecture-Simulator/README.md

 # Architecture-Simulator
-This in the initial stages will be a python based custom language compiler.
+These in the initial stages will be a python based custom language compiler.
 (Python for compiling?
 Umm, that's like the only language I know.)

 The architecture is based on an instruction set with only ONE instruction, namely assign.